alimirjamali/personal-qubesos/window-icon-updater-tt/README.md

 ### Limitations, Issues & ToDo
 These are the currently known limitation with the tool & library:
 - Daemon does not properly register running VMs after logoff/login.
+This is a random behaviour which demands further study.